Blackcaucasion/my-first-project/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --optimization=false` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+## Running unit testsng build --optimization=false

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).